KISTI-KONI/SpectraBench/README.md

 **Intelligent Scheduling System for Large Language Model Benchmarking**

-SpectraBench is an advanced benchmarking tool developed by the KISTI Large-scale AI Research Center (Korea Institute of Science and Technology Information).
-The Large-scale AI Research Center was officially launched in March 2024 and aims at developing AI model and agent service technologies, introduced as “KONI (KISTI Open Neural Intelligence)” in December 2023.
+SpectraBench is an advanced benchmarking tool developed by the Large-scale AI Research Center at KISTI(Korea Institute of Science and Technology Information).
+The Large-scale AI Research Center was officially launched in March 2024 and aims at developing AI model and agent service technologies, introduced as “KONI(KISTI Open Neural Intelligence)” in December 2023.

 SpectraBench optimizes the evaluation of large language models (LLMs) through smart scheduling.
 By leveraging machine learning to determine the optimal execution order and resource allocation, it significantly reduces evaluation time and prevents out-of-memory errors.